William A. Shine Great Neck South High School

-William A. Shine Great Neck South High School (commonly Great Neck South, South High School, or GNSHS) is a four-year public high school located in the Lake Success village of Great Neck, New York.
-The school serves students in grades 9 through 12 and is in the Great Neck school district.
+William A. Shine Great Neck South High School (commonly Great Neck South, South High School, or GNSHS) is a four-year public high school located in the Village of Lake Success, New York, on the bottom of the Great Neck Peninsula.
+The school serves students in grades 9 through 12 residing within the Great Neck School District.

-Great Neck South is one of three high schools in the Great Neck school district, the others being Great Neck North High School and Great Neck Village High School.
-Great Neck South offers its 1,222 students academic acceleration, along with special education classes for students with disabilities.
+Great Neck South is one of three public high schools in the Great Neck school district, alongside Great Neck North High School and Great Neck Village High School.
+Great Neck South offers its students academic acceleration, along with special education classes for students with disabilities.
 The school opened in 1958 and was named Great Neck South High School until 2006.

-As of the 2021-22 school year, the school had an enrollment of 1,222 students and 114.75 classroom teachers (on an FTE basis), for a student–teacher ratio of 10.65:1.
-There were 217 students (17.8% of enrollment) eligible for free lunch and 27 (2.2% of students) eligible for reduced-cost lunch.
+As of the 2023-2024 school year, the school had an enrollment of 1,322 students and 117.61 classroom teachers, on an FTE scale, for a student–teacher ratio of 11.24:1.
+In the same academic year, 276 students were eligible for free lunch and 27 were eligible for a reduced-cost lunch.

-Campus history and school facilities
+History

-In 1949, the School District acquired the 124 acre South complex in Lake Success from the former estate of Henry Phipps, Jr., steelmaster and one-time partner of Andrew Carnegie.
+In 1949, the Great Neck School District acquired the 124 acre South complex in Lake Success from the former estate of Henry Phipps Jr. – a steel mogul and one-time partner of Andrew Carnegie.
 His mansion and 9 acre were given to the district by the Phipps heirs; the mansion is now the Phipps Administration Building.
 The rest of the property was purchased for $279,000.
 In 1957, South High School was built on property surrounding the administration building.
 When the estate was donated, there was a stipulation that part of it be kept in its natural state, a condition that was met during construction.
+The school was designed by the New York-based firm of LaPierre, Litchfield & Partners.

 One of the final remaining intact portions of the Long Island Motor Parkway, the first road in the United States built solely for automobiles, runs through the campus of the High School.

 In 1958, Great Neck Senior High School was renamed Great Neck North High School to differentiate it from the district's new Great Neck South High School.
 Prior to 1979, Great Neck South High School included grades 10 through 12.
 In 1980, grade 9 was added.
-In 2006, the school was renamed to honor Dr. William A. Shine for his respected status in the Great Neck School District.
+In 2006, the school was renamed to honor Dr. William A. Shine for his respected status and work as superintendent in the Great Neck School District.

-Great Neck South has more restrictions on its open campus than Great Neck North.
-Rona Telsey, a spokesperson for the district, said that while Great Neck North is near a major shopping center, Great Neck South is further away.
-In addition, she said that a student would need to use a car to go off-campus for lunch.
-Prior to 1980, all students had open campus.
+Prior to 1980, all students were allowed an open campus.
 In 1980, the school decided that younger students at Great Neck needed more restrictions than older students.
 Beginning in 1980, only 11th and 12th graders at Great Neck South had open campus privileges.
+More recently, Great Neck South is a closed campus, although upperclassmen are still allowed increased mobility on campus grounds.